nitely/django-hooks/README.md

 ```

 > **Note**
-> SignalHook uses django signals under the hook, so you can do pretty much the same.
+> SignalHook uses django signals under the hood, so you can do pretty much the same.

 ### Miscellaneous